MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 ## Diagnostic data sent from Microsoft 365 Apps for enterprise to Microsoft

 Diagnostic data is used to keep Office secure and up-to-date, detect, diagnose and remediate problems, and also make product improvements.
-This data does not include a user’s name or email address, the content of the user’s files, or information about apps unrelated to Office.
+This data doesn't include a user’s name or email address, the content of the user’s files, or information about apps unrelated to Office.

 This diagnostic data is collected and sent to Microsoft about Office client software running on the user's device in your organization.